FAQ

 Q. Why did MAG Ireland do [this] instead of doing [that]?

-A. MAG Ireland recognises that you as an individual rider may sometimes disagree with the decisions made by MAG, but we feel it’s important that you understand that everything we do is driven by a desire to protect and promote motorcycling.
+A. MAG Ireland recognises that you as an individual rider may sometimes disagree with the decisions we make, but we feel it’s important that you understand that everything we do is driven by a desire to promote and protect motorcycling.
 The Chairman’s address at our 2010 AGM dealt with this very point;

 There have always been, and will always be, differences of opinion regarding how best to achieve our objectives.
 Each substantive decision taken by MAG will inevitably alienate some who feel that a different approach could or should have been taken.
 MAG Ireland makes it’s choices in the best interest of it’s membership.
 Some choices will always be divisive, but they are made in pursuit of the overall goal of defending our right to ride.
 Now more than ever, we as riders need to present a united front towards that common goal.